hanpari/sovereign/source/02/066_scapegoat.md

 "I'm so sorry to hear that.
 She is amazing!"

-"She is a demoness born out of my adolescent consciousness.
+"She is a demoness born out of my adolescent subconsciousness.
 Looks don't matter.
 At least I did not scream in horror the first time I met her."

 "She is amazing," repeated Simone with the insistence of a child who fears her parents consider a divorce.

 "Yes, she is amazing," Gromov patted her head soothingly.
 "Let's skip our wonderful family and come back to Khamal.
-What's with his newborn passion for mathematics.
+What's with his newborn passion for mathematics?
 He was so out of character."

 "I need to occupy him somehow," Simone shrugged.
 "Otherwise, he wouldn't survive your company."